-Do you get compliments from family and friends when you cook?
+Do you get compliments from family and friends when you cook or bake?
 Do you love the scrumptious smell and taste of lovingly created delicacies?
 If so, you may have the culinary skills and the passion to start a cooking business.

 - Doing what you love

 - Perfecting your cooking skills, which you will need throughout your life

 - Making friends and family happy

 - Food businesses are usually regulated by local government, so you’ll need to find out your state’s laws regarding the sale of food